Anti-Americanism: Intellectuals

 Sigmund Freud was vehemently anti-American.
-Historian Peter Gay says that in "slashing away at Americans wholesale; quite indiscriminately, with imaginative ferocity, Freud was ventilating some inner need".
+The historian Peter Gay says that in "slashing away at Americans wholesale, quite indiscriminately, with imaginative ferocity, Freud was ventilating some inner need".
 Gay suggests that Freud's anti-Americanism was not really about the United States at all.

 Numerous authors went on the attack.
-French writer Louis-Ferdinand Celine denounced the United States.
-German poet Rainer Marie Rilke wrote, "I no longer love Paris, partly because it is disfiguring and Americanizing itself".
+The French writer Louis-Ferdinand Celine denounced the United States.
+The German poet Rainer Marie Rilke wrote, "I no longer love Paris, partly because it is disfiguring and Americanizing itself".

 Communist critiques

-An anti-American mural on display at the museum of Sinchon Museum of American War Atrocities in North Korea depicts the torture of a North Korean woman by American soldiers during the Korean War.
+An anti-American mural on display at the Sinchon Museum of American War Atrocities in North Korea depicts the torture of a North Korean woman by American soldiers during the Korean War.

 Until its demise in 1991, the Soviet Union and other communist nations emphasized capitalism as the great enemy of communism, and identified the United States as the leader of capitalism.
 They sponsored anti-Americanism among followers and sympathizers.
 Russell A. Berman notes that in the mid-19th century, "Marx himself largely admired the dynamism of American capitalism and democracy and did not participate in the anti-Americanism that came to be the hallmark of Communist ideology in the twentieth century".
 O'Connor argues that, "communism represented the starkest version of anti-Americanism – a coherent world view that challenged the free market, private property, limited government, and individualism".

 The USA was and is heavily criticised by contemporary socialist nations and movements for imperialism, especially as a reaction to United States involvement in regime change.
-In the DPRK for example, Anti-Americanism comes not only from ideological opposition to the USA and its actions, but also as a result of allegations of biological warfare in the Korean War and bombing of North Korea.
+In the DPRK, for example, anti-Americanism comes not only from ideological opposition to the USA and its actions, but also as a result of allegations of biological warfare in the Korean War and bombing of North Korea.

-Authors in the West, such as Bertolt Brecht and Jean-Paul Sartre criticized the U.S. and reached a large audience, especially on the left.
-In his Anti-Americanism (2003), French writer Jean François Revel argues that anti-Americanism emerges primarily from anti-capitalism, and this critique also comes from non-communist, totalitarian regimes.
+Authors in the West, such as Bertolt Brecht and Jean-Paul Sartre, criticized the U.S. and reached a large audience, especially on the left.
+In his Anti-Americanism (2003), the French writer Jean François Revel argues that anti-Americanism emerges primarily from anti-capitalism, and this critique also comes from non-communist, totalitarian regimes.